• Skip to primary navigation

 How to Make Reduced Sugar Fig Jam

-So, as a result of cutting down the sugar content, here's how I made our latest batch of reduced sugar fig jam.
-Add just half an organic orange (an untreated orange is important, as pesticides can still linger even after boiling), including the pith and peel.
+To reduce the amount of sugar in fig jam, add just half an organic orange (an untreated orange is important, as pesticides can still linger even after boiling), including the pith and peel.
 This adds enough pectin to thicken the jam without the need for more sugar.
-I also completed by adding the whole juice of the orange.
+Add the whole juice of the orange.

 • Wash the figs, cutting off their stems and cut into quarters.
 Check the over-ripe figs that they're not spoiled (I discarded a couple that had turned and tasted rather vinegary).
 Cut the orange in half and chop only half of it into bits, including the pith and peel.

-• Place the chopped figs and orange in a large heavy-based pan or jam basin.
+• Place the chopped figs, sugar and orange in a large pot (heavy-based stainless-steel pan), large saucepan or copper jam basin.
 Squeeze in the other half of the orange and leave to macerate covered for at least 2 hours (I left it for 4hours).

 stirring chopped figs and orange in sugar